l-zia-l/beginner-daily-mood-tracker/README.md

 ```bash
 python mood_tracker.py
 ```
+## P.S
+Delete the mood_tracker.json file if you do not want to see my mood logs.
 ## 🛑 Disclaimer

 The original code for this project was created with the help of [ChatGPT](https://openai.com/chatgpt) to help me jumpstart my learning journey.
 I modified the comments and explored how the code works to build familiarity with Python before starting the **Cisco Python Essentials** course.